Charging an Electric Car at Home

 Tip: It’s always wise to be at home during your install: The best charging providers will install a chargepoint in the most convenient and neat location for you, but also demonstrate how to charge your car and answer any questions you have.

-At Pod Point you can get a home EV charger, including standard installation, installed in as little as 2 hours from just £798.
-Get a quote today.
+At Pod Point you can get a home EV charger, including standard installation, installed in as little as 2 hours.
+Shop now.

 How often should you charge an electric car at home